 Shelley is the founder of Wildflower School.
 She has worked with children since 1990 in a variety of roles, including teacher, tutor, nanny, and volunteer mentor.
 She received a MAT from Duke University and BA in English & Storytelling from Meredith College.

-Shelley lives with her three boys in Chapel Hill and actively works to create community wherever she goes through organizations such as the Red Boot Coalition.
+Shelley lives in Chapel Hill and actively works to create community wherever she goes through organizations such as the Red Boot Coalition.
 She and her partner Kevin are also fierce advocates of citizens' rights, and you can often find them at a local town council meeting!
 They also love color runs!